justintranjt/justintranjt.github.io/index.md

 <h1>About Me</h1>
 <p class="meta">Updated May 12, 2020 11:39 PM | By Justin Tran</p>

 Welcome to my page!
+I graduated from Princeton University in 2020 with a degree in Computer Science and a certificate in Asian American Studies.
 I'm a Princeton computer scientist by education, a software engineer by trade, and an Oregonian from the day I was born.
 Here is some background on my interests and motivations:

 ![Sevilla](/spainProfile.jpg)_Walking through Plaza de España (Seville, Spain)_